 The Kings’ lone Stanley Cup Final appearance came in 1993, when they lost 4-1 to the Montreal Canadiens.

-“For AEG, you’re the happiest corporation in the world,” Victor Matheson, an economist at the College of the Holy Cross (78367MF) in Worcester, Massachusetts, who has studied impact estimates of sports events, said in a telephone interview.
+“For AEG, you’re the happiest corporation in the world,” Victor Matheson, an economist at the College of the Holy Cross (78367MF:US) in Worcester, Massachusetts, who has studied impact estimates of sports events, said in a telephone interview.

 Michael Roth, a spokesman for Los Angeles-based AEG, declined to comment on the how much extra revenue the company anticipates.
 He said the playoffs help compensate for the shortened regular seasons for both the Clippers and Lakers due to the National Basketball Association lockout.

 “These types of events are a win for everybody,” Roth said by telephone.
 “Our 1,000-room hotel is completely booked.
 You won’t be able to get a table at any of our restaurants.”